 Deron Eckert, Alex’s fiancé, has an interesting background, as well.
 A lawyer turned part-time sugar figure and cake sculptor, Deron is immensely creative.
 He has a keen eye for precision and a desire for order, as exemplified on some of our loftier patterned cakes.
 He shows true attention to detail and skill regarding replication/likeness of scenes and characters.
 Additionally, he is always very mindful of scale!
 Complementing one another, Deron and Alex work together on all sugar figure and sculpted cake orders.
 Consistently double checking the other’s work, in order to combine the best of both their skill sets.
 You can always count on Deron to be calm, cool, and collected.
 Deron can also be found organizing everyone to ensure everything is packaged, boxed up, and delivered on time.

 D.A.
-Narramore, Alex’s father, executes the planning, organization, and designs for the dessert environment and fresh floral departments.
+Narramore, Alex’s father, executes the planning, organization for the dessert environment and fresh floral departments.
 He oversees all builds with our associated builder, seamster and seamstress.
 He also curates and maintains our extensive collection of serving/design pieces.
 This includes: full collections of antique gold and silver, crystal, and a variety of glassware.
 Some of which includes: apothecary jars in every shape and size imaginable, Heisey glass, milk glass, and pink Depression glass.
 We have also curated an array of sleek pieces.
 The collection can be styled to include a wide array of personalities and moods, including the most clean lined and contemporary.

 Natasha Raichel, of Natasha Raichel Photography, is a Kentucky based fashion/life-style photographer and artist.
 She is responsible for the majority of stunning images you see presented.
 In addition to her gorgeous images of people and weddings, she photographs almost all Mischief Maker cakes exclusively, either on site at our wedding/event locations or in her studio.
 Natasha photographs people and events all over Kentucky, as well as destination events out-of-state and on location.